alialexandra/AMLCV/week9/Task1.md

 nrich et al., 2015).
 For computational efficiency, the max sequence length was capped at 76

+Question: What it can happen if you increase the context length? from 76 capture more information with same data but is harder to compute afterwards

 Key differences from original Transformer:

 - Layer normalization moved to the input of each sub-layer (pre-norm)